buanzo/pyflask-restful-assistant/README.md

 # Introduction

-pyflask-api-generator is a plugin-based tool that generates Python 3 source code for the main purpose of implement RESTful API server applications using the Flask-RESTful module.
+pyflask-api-generator is a plugin-based scaffolding tool that generates Python 3 source code for the main purpose of implement RESTful API server applications using the Flask-RESTful module.
 It is built using Python 3.5, Jinja2 templating library and other standard Python modules.